Rouran Khaganate: Avars

-That genetic data backs up two historical accounts of the Avar’s origins.
-One sixth century Chinese source describes an enigmatic steppe people called the Rouran, one of many horse-riding nomadic groups that swept out of the Mongolian steppes to attack their northern borders.
-The Rouran’s grassland empire was reportedly defeated by rival nomads in 552 C.E.
-A continent away, and just 15 years later, diplomats from Byzantium, the eastern remnants of the once-mighty Roman Empire, reported the arrival of a new group from the east on the shores of the Caspian Sea.
+That genetic data backs up two historical accounts of the Avar's origins.
+One sixth century Chinese source describes an enigmatic steppe people called the Rouran, one of many horse-riding nomadic groups attack their northern borders from the Mongolian steppes.
+The Rouran's grassland empire was reportedly defeated by rival nomads in 552.
+In 567, diplomats from the Eastern Roman Empire reported the arrival of a new group from the east on the shores of the Caspian Sea.
 The newcomers called themselves the Avars, and claimed to be related to a far-off people known as the Rouran.

 However, it's unlikely that Rouran would have migrated to Europe in any sufficient strength to establish themselves there, due to the desperate resistances, military disasters, and massacres.
-The remainder of the Rouran fled into China, were absorbed into the border guards, and disappeared forever as an entity.
+The remainder of the Rouran fled into China, were absorbed into the border guards, and disappeared as an entity.
 The last khagan fled to the court of the Western Wei, but at the demand of the Göktürks, Western Wei executed him and the nobles who accompanied him.

-The Avars were pursued west by the Gokturks as most-wanted fugitives and accused of unlawfully usurping the imperial title of Khagan and also the prestigious name of the Avars.
+The Avars were pursued west by the Göktürks as fugitives and accused them of unlawfully usurping the imperial title of khagan and also the prestigious name of the Avars.
 Contemporary sources indicate the Avars were not native to the Western Steppe but came to the region after a long wandering.
 Nor were they native to Central Asia to the south of which lay the Hephthalite Empire which has on and off been identified with the Avars by certain scholars.
 Instead the Avars' origins were further to the east, a fact which has been corroborated through DNA studies of Avar individuals buried in the Pannonian Basin which have shown that they were primarily East Asian.
 Their pretensions to empire despite their relatively small numbers indicate descendance from a previously hegemonic power in the Far East.
 The first embassy of the Avars to Justinian I in 557 corresponds directly to the fall of the Rouran Khaganate in 555.
 The Rouran Khaganate had fallen not through gradual decline but through a sudden internal revolution led by the Göktürks, hence the still vivid memories of empire in the Avar Khagan, a fact paralleled later by the Kara-Khitans who migrated a long distance west after being suddenly dislodged from northern China but still kept their pretensions to empire and defeated the Great Seljuk Empire in the Battle of Qatwan as the Western Liao.
 The Hephthalite Empire in southern Central Asia would not fall to the Göktürks until 560.
-The Hephthalites themselves had previously been vassals to the Rouran and adopted the title Khagan from them.
+The Hephthalites themselves had previously been vassals to the Rouran and adopted the title khagan from them.
 They were also already known as the Hephthalites to the Byzantines.
-In view of these facts a strong Rouran component in the Avar Khaganate has been seen as likely, although the Khaganate later included many other peoples such as Slavs and Goths.
+In view of these facts a strong Rouran component in the Avar Khaganate has been seen as likely, although the khaganate later included many other peoples such as Slavs and Goths.